tsmbland/andi_challenge/README.md

 ## Training models

 To train models, run the scripts in the Train folder for the respective task (E.g. Task1_Exponent/Train/1D.py for task 1 in 1D).
-Pre-trained models included as .h5 files in the Models folder for each task.
+Pre-trained models are included as .h5 files in the Models folder for each task.

 ## Analysing challenge data